 Besides Postel, I own several other Marsh Tackies, including a gelding named Warhorse, a filly named M&M, a mare named Mercy and a stud colt named Cotton, who will be at the center of my breeding program in Pamplico, S.C.

-I was lucky enough to meet Christina Charron, a woman who loves hunting and horses as much as I do, and we married on April 18, 2014.
 Besides my farrier business, I am also a full-time firefighter for the City of Florence and part-time firefighter for Hannah-Salem Friendfield Volunteer Fire Department.

 "Wylie really likes the horses."
 That is the note my mom wrote in my baby book next to a picture of me with the neighbor's horse.
 I grew up riding horses and reading every book Walter Farley ever wrote, but I never got involved with showing or learning a particular discipline.
 I retired my horse to a friend's farm when I went to college and figured that chapter of my life had come to an end.